Alejogb1/job-board/blog-data/how-to-use-the-airflow-prevexecutiondate-but-with-pythonoperator.md

 id: "how-to-use-the-airflow-prevexecutiondate-but-with-pythonoperator"
 ---

-alright, let’s get down to it. so you're looking to grab the `prev_execution_date` within a `pythonoperator` in airflow, right? i’ve been there, messed that up a couple of times myself, trust me. it's one of those things that looks straightforward at first glance but has a few gotchas lurking around.
+, let’s get down to it. so you're looking to grab the `prev_execution_date` within a `pythonoperator` in airflow, right? i’ve been there, messed that up a couple of times myself, trust me. it's one of those things that looks straightforward at first glance but has a few gotchas lurking around.

 first off, let’s be clear on what we’re talking about. the `prev_execution_date` in airflow is the datetime object representing the scheduled execution time of the previous dag run. this is super useful when you need to process data incrementally or do some kind of time-based partitioning. airflow provides a bunch of templating variables that you can use within your dag definitions, and `prev_execution_date` is one of them, accessible through the `{{ prev_execution_date }}` jjinja template string.

-the thing is, you can’t just magically use this template string *inside* the function that gets called by your `pythonoperator`. the templates are rendered at the dag parsing stage, not during the actual execution of the python code. so, to make use of it inside your operator you have to pass it as a dag parameter.
+the thing is, you can’t just magically use this template string _inside_ the function that gets called by your `pythonoperator`. the templates are rendered at the dag parsing stage, not during the actual execution of the python code. so, to make use of it inside your operator you have to pass it as a dag parameter.

 here's the basic idea on how to achieve this, with a few different ways to pull this off: